TheOdinProject/curriculum/ruby_programming/git/lesson_using_git_in_the_real_world.md

 * [Oh sh!t git](http://ohshitgit.com/) is a quick reference to get you out of common Git problems.
 * This article on [How to undo (almost) anything with Git](https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/) will walk you through some of many options Git provides for undoing various
 * If the problem you're facing is more advanced, you can click through [this more in-depth guide](https://sethrobertson.github.io/GitFixUm/fixup.html) to find the answer to your specific question.

-### Knowledge Check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.

-- <a class='knowledge-check-link' href='#send-changes'>Can you directly send your changes to a repository that you don't own/have write access to?</a>
-- <a class='knowledge-check-link' href='http://sethrobertson.github.io/GitBestPractices/#pubonce'>Should you rewrite the public history in a repository that's shared with others?</a>